 - Trip Excludes

 Choose the best Transylvania Halloween Party at Bran Castle.
 Meet our guide at the reception desk of Moxa Boutique Hotel in Bucharest.
 From here, you will travel to the Medieval Saxon City of Brasov, explore the city and then head for Bran Village.
-Your accommodation is in a cozy 3* hotel situated in the vicinity of Bran Castle.
+Your accommodation is in a cozy 3* hotel.
 In the evening, join us at the famous castle - nicknamed 'Dracula's Castle' thanks to Bram Stoker's novel and then have fun at the best Halloween Party!

 Transylvania Halloween Party at Bran Castle - Highlights

 Bran Castle – also known as Dracula’s Castle, a legendary Transylvanian fortress dating back to 1377.

 Halloween Party at Bran Castle – night tour of the Castle with Vlad The Impaler and Halloween Party hosted by a famous Romanian DJ.

 Brasov City tour – explore the Medieval Saxon city of Brasov with its outstanding medieval atmosphere, one of the best preserved medieval cities in Europe